 Fear of falling or injury

-Luckily, this concern is easily solved with the use of a walk-in shower or walk-in bath, which both can be used to creating a disability bathroom.
+Luckily, this concern is easily solved with the use of a walk-in shower or walk-in bath, which both can be used to create a disability bathroom.
 Features such as easy entry, power seat, grab bars and shower chairs can make showering much easier for older individuals with reduced mobility.
 Adding a non-slip surface to the floor will also give the individual peace of mind that they are unlikely to fall.

 Of course, if the individual is unable to shower independently, there is also the option of half-height shower doors for assisted washing.